AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 This is what I used naturally in the previous description of my processes and how I implemented them.
 I see all those processes we learnt as cycles.
 For example we have processes to solve a very small problem like implementing a test or it could be creating an entire app with a team an implementing the agile processes.

 This is also about constant prioritisation and knowing how the different processes we have learned need to be used and how they fit together.
 Here is a way to connect them, every cycle having a different timescale.

+>----- Here is how I would summarise methodical approach to solving problems to someone new to coding. -----

 ![Big-picture-processes](readme_images/Big-picture-processes.jpg)